-An annual action plan, correlating to the long-term plan, is approved by the Board of Trustees in October of each year.
+An annual action plan, correlating to the current long-term plan, is approved by the Board of Trustees each year.
 Trustees also receive an evaluation of the previous year's progress toward goals.
 Job descriptions, reviews, and the budgeting process provide more accountability.
 These accountability measures provide timetables, persons responsible for implementation and measures, resources required, assessment dates, and action taken.

-Short term measures and milestones include:
+Short term measures and milestones include -

 - Completed renovation, repair, and sale of five homes (Aug.
 2014-Jan.
-2018) - Addition of summer Future Workforce Program as talent pipeline anchor (2016) - Addition of managed IT services for consistent, reliable internet access (2017) - Hired dedicated staff member to facilitate Financial Literacy strategies in the afterschool environment (2017)
+2018) - Addition of summer Future Workforce Program as talent pipeline anchor (2016) - Addition of managed IT services for consistent, reliable internet access (2017)